 - Failing to Follow Recommendations for Treatment of Anxiety and/or Depression

-If you or someone you know have been injured at work, Walker, Billingsley & Bair is here to help answer your questions.
-Iowa Workers' Compensation Attorney Corey J. L. Walker practices primarily in workers’ compensation law and is dedicated to giving your case the personal attention that it needs.
-Also, he offers a book about Iowa workers' compensation at no cost, risk or obligation.
-The book is called “Iowa Workers’ Compensation- An Insider’s Guide to Work Injuries” which includes 7 Deadly Mistakes to Avoid if You are Hurt at Work.
+If you or someone you know has been injured at work, Walker, Billingsley & Bair is here to help answer your questions.
+Iowa Workers' Compensation Attorney Corey J. L. Walker practices primarily in workers’ compensation law and is dedicated to giving your case the personal attention that it deserves.
+He offers a book about Iowa workers' compensation at no cost, risk or obligation.
+The book is called “Iowa Workers’ Compensation - An Insider’s Guide to Work Injuries” and includes 7 Deadly Mistakes to Avoid if You are Hurt at Work.
 To order your copy, click on the link above or Call Now 1-800-707-2552 (ext.
-811) (24 Hour Recorded Message).
-Corey offers his Iowa work comp. book at no cost because he has seen too many hard working Iowans from across the state of Iowa hurt on the job make mistakes which cost them thousand of dollars.
+811) (24-Hour Recorded Message).
+Corey offers his Iowa work comp. book at no cost because he has seen too many hard-working Iowans from across the state of Iowa who were hurt on the job make mistakes which cost them thousands of dollars.
 Iowans hurt at work are beginning to realize that the insurance company is not there to help them and that they should learn about Iowa's workers’ compensation laws.
-Finally, there is a book about Iowa workers’ compensation that you can review in the comfort of your own home with no risk or pressure.
-For immediate assistance call 641-792-3595 and ask for Corey or one of our other workers compensation attorneys.